Does Exercising When Pregnant Hurt The Baby?

 We will have to talk another time about what exercises are appropriate, though.
 And how something like, say, running, at a certain point in pregnancy won't hurt baby....but might be a big load on mama's feet and spine and pelvic floor...but that's for another time.

-Thanks for being here!
 I hope this helped you understand some of the basic benefits of exercising in pregnancy, as well as "myth-busted" some common misconceptions.
-Please follow me on Instagram and consider signing up for my mailing list for more tips on exercising in pregnancy (and beyond!).
+If you learned something, please do share this with your social networks or families, and I do truly appreciate you being here.
+Please consider following me on Instagram or signing up for my mailing list for more tips on exercising in pregnancy (and beyond!).

 Geek Squad: Study Links